TrellixVulnTeam/RedPlag_IZD3/README.md

 	- Removes the boilerplate from the testfiles
 	- Preserves the functions Declarations and Scoping in the Boilerplate for preprocessing in C++ and Python Pro
 3. C++ pro :
-	- Does C++ preprocessing: removes C++ comments, strips newlines and additional spacings
+	- Does C++ preprocessing: removes C++ comments, headers, namespace declarations ,strips newlines and additional spacings
-	- Substitutes variables, and replaces functions with actual implementation
+	- Substitutes variables, classes and function names